Cockpit Voice Recorder Recovered From Lion Air Crash

 Following the report, Boeing released a statement that seemed to raise questions about Lion Air's maintenance and safety procedures on the airliner, as the aircraft had encountered problems related to airspeed and altitude over the three days prior to the crash but that pilots on earlier flights had been able to land safely.

-Lion Air co-founder Rusdi Kirana has said he is "very disappointed with the way Boeing has behaved" and has discussed canceling the rest of the order for Boeing planes, most which have yet to be delivered.
+Lion Air co-founder Rusdi Kirana has said he is "very disappointed with the way Boeing has behaved" and has discussed canceling the rest of the order for Boeing planes, most of which have yet to be delivered.
 As Bloomberg reports: "According to Kirana, Boeing has yet to deliver about 250 jets to Lion Air.
 The manufacturer's orders and deliveries website shows 188 unfilled orders."

 Reuters reports that relatives of people who died on Flight 610 have filed at least three lawsuits against Boeing.
-Among them is a lawsuit filed by the family of one of the pilots, who allege that "aircraft sensors provided inaccurate information, causing the plane to nosedive, and that Boeing failed to provide proper training to pilots on the 737 MAX 8′s features," the AP reports.
+Among them is a lawsuit filed by the family of one of the pilots, who allege that "aircraft sensors provided inaccurate information, causing the plane to nosedive, and that Boeing failed to provide proper training to pilots on the 737 MAX 8′s features," AP reports.